Many wealthy parents won’t send kids back to school this fall. That’s a disaster waiting to happen.

 In part, that’s because many people in those communities—those who work in retail, package and food delivery, and in hospitals—don’t have the option to hide out from the virus at home.
 Kirsten Bibbins-Domingo, an epidemiologist and biostatistician with the University of California-San Francisco’s medical school, expects that dynamic to continue as schools reopen.
 “Some people have the connections and resources to mitigate the effects of poor health, and if the schools are unsafe, those people will keep their children out,” she told me.
 “Other communities will have less ability to avoid that.”

 If that prediction holds, unequal school attendance could result in even more cases of COVID-19 among poor communities of color.
 That prospect worries Mercedes Carnethon, a professor of preventive medicine at Northwestern’s Feinberg School of Medicine.
 She pointed out that while COVID-19 seems to be mild in most children, the real danger is that they can become disease vectors and bring it home.
 “If those crowded and multigenerational households include older adults and adults with the pre-existing heart and respiratory diseases that lead to worse outcomes, then the health of the family is threatened,” Carnethon wrote to me in an email.
-It’s not hard to imagine how racism will

-recombine with this dynamic to perpetuate and even strengthen the worst stereotypes.
+It’s not hard to imagine how racism will combine with this dynamic to perpetuate and even strengthen the worst stereotypes.
 White middle and upper middle-class parents may avoid sending their kids to schools with large Black and Hispanic populations, because they will begin to associate the virus with those communities—and by doing so, they could actually make those stereotypes more true.

 Then, of course, there are the academic and extracurricular effects of unequal school attendance.
 If wealthy parents pull their kids out of public schools, they will likely take their PTA donations ample lobbying resources with them.
 Affluent parents often foot the bill for “extras” (think music, movement, and sports classes) and even additional teachers.